Updated: October 6, 2023

 In-Person Classes Make it Harder for Distractions

-For some students, taking online classes might be way too flexible.
+For some students, taking online classes might be a little too flexible.
 This type of student needs a more strict schedule to follow.
-For that reason, online classes might make room for too many distractions that keep them from staying focused on their class.
-In-person classes may be the most convenient option for those students since classrooms create an environment that allows them to focus on the coursework.
+For that reason, online classes might leave room for too many distractions that keep them from staying focused on their class.
+In-person classes may be a better option for those students since classrooms create an environment that allows them to focus on the coursework.
 Having a set class schedule to follow might help them organize their own schedule better as well.
-However, this might work for you if education is your number one priority and if you are able to organize the rest of your responsibilities around your class times.
+In-person classes may work for you if education is your number one priority and if you are able to organize the rest of your responsibilities around your class times.

 Online Programs are Often More Affordable

-UTSA Online’s tuition is $450 per credit hour for undergraduate courses and $550 per credit hour for graduate courses.
+UTSA Online’s tuition is $486-$525 per credit hour for undergraduate courses and $550-$825 per credit hour for graduate courses, depending on your area of study.
 This cost is all-inclusive, meaning that there are no additional fees.
 Another benefit of enrolling in a UTSA Online program is that there is no out-of-state tuition.
-You would pay the same price regardless of where you live.
-If you are looking to save yourself commuting time and money in more affordable tuition, then online classes may be the best choice for you.
+You’ll pay the same price regardless of where you live.
+If you’re looking to save yourself commuting time and money, then online classes may be the best choice for you.

 Choosing between Online and In-Person Learning